zehirahussain/SAS_Segmify/README.md

 # SAS_Segmify
+just a fyp for data visualization with new feature presentation.
+Using html,css,js for frontend.
-just a fyp for data visualization with new feature presentation. using html,css,js for frontend will use php for xampp and database...not sure or will use new tech like taipy ...ah yes we will be using python for rfm analysis and graph plotting, so for that we may use taipy or seaborn or streamlit. app signup/login name test, email test@test com, password 123 save space in your laptops this is for web app... we will see mobile app in next semester...
+Will use php for xampp and database...not sure or will use new tech like taipy ...ah yes we will be using python for rfm analysis and graph plotting, so for that we may use taipy or seaborn or streamlit.
+App signup/login name test, email test@test com, password 123,
+pip install django, pip install pillow, pip install ploty, Save space in your laptops.
+This is for web app...
+We will see mobile app in next semester...